fmay/cc-js-intro-1-variables/.guides/sections.md

 layout: ""

 ---
-Something else that you should religiously do, even thought it is not enforced in any way, is to *indent* your code.
+Something else that you should religiously do, even though it is not enforced in any way, is to *indent* your code.
 Good indentation makes your code far more readable.

 Here is an example of some badly formatted code